StackExchange/dnscontrol/documentation/advanced-features/adding-new-rtypes-v2.md

 }
 ```

-STep 2b: Create the struct
+Step 2b: Create the struct

 Create a struct that will store the fields of this rtype.